Re-open your claim.

 Most states have policyholder friendly laws that usually allow you to re−open an insurance claim if you were not fully compensated.
 We offer a Free Consultation.
 We are paid only if we find areas of underpayment and/or items that were left out of your insurance claim settlement.

-In Florida damage after Catastrophic loss your claim can be re-opend up to 5 years.
-It is prudent however to re-open as soon as you learn you were “low balled” and unable to make repairs.
+It is prudent to re-open as soon as you learn you have been “low balled” and find you're unable to make repairs.
 In most states your fire claim can be re-open after 2 or more years.
-Again, do not wait for documenting the damage as soon as possible can give you a better result.
+Again, do not wait to professionally document the damage as soon as possible can give you a better result.

 Even if you have received a check you can re-open the claim for additional funds.